Premium

 Aim it right

-DRDO’s test launch targets opposition to foreign collaboration on anti-missile technology
+DRDO8217;s test launch targets opposition to foreign collaboration on anti-missile technology

 .

-Given the most likely involvement of the sophisticated Israeli radar, which India bought a few years ago, in Monday’s missile test, DRDO has wisely not made the claim that the system was indigenous.
+Given the most likely involvement of the sophisticated Israeli radar, which India bought a few years ago, in Monday8217;s missile test, DRDO has wisely not made the claim that the system was indigenous.
 Given the scale and complexity of the technologies involved, India must now stop being coy about cooperating with America on missile defence.
 For India, missile defence is surely the way to go.
 The quickest way of getting there is through open international collaboration.

 Latest Comment